seattle-beach/richmond/README.md

 ```

 ### Run frontend tests:
-With PhantomJS on the commandline: (if phantomJs is not installed first run 'brew install phantomjs')
+With PhantomJS on the commandline: (if phantomJs is not installed first run `brew install phantomjs`)
 ```
 richmond> cd test-frontend
 richmond/test-frontend> phantomjs run-jasmine.js SpecRunner.html